 "You choose, please".

 An imperfect Italian but good enough to understand each other and explain.
-He loved the town and, and when possible he payed a visit.
-Sometimes he moved to Rome or other places.
+He loved the town and, when possible, he payed a visit there, always alone.

-Polite and shy, he was used to walk and when possible he enjoyed to talk to the people explaining why he was there and what his commitment towards the small community he run.
+Polite and shy, he was used to walk and when possible he enjoyed to talk to the people explaining why he was there and what his commitment towards the small community he run in his country.

 He had many friends over there, and they gave him all the support he needed for the limited time he spent there.